ufidon/ct/mod1/kt.md

 - z1- = x1-
 - z2 = x2
 - z3 = x3+ or y1-
+  - *Every time we hit a final state on FA1,*
+    - *we jump onto the start states of FA2 to get ready to process the remained string*
+    - from this point, the remained string is running on both FAs
 - z4+ = x3+ or y1- or y2+
+  - *pay attention to the y1- again*
 ```mermaid
 flowchart LR
   q1(("z1-"))